qcc4cp/qcc/README.CentOS.md

     sudo yum install -y bazel3
 ```

-The instructions for downloading absl, numpy, and scipy are the same as in the README.md file.
+All other instructions from the main `README.md` still apply.